-The CHKEVO diagnostics are currently available in the configuration 1 of ARPEGE and ALADIN (they can be used for both hydrostatic and non-hydrostatic models).
+The CHKEVO diagnostics are currently available in configuration 1 (they can be used for both hydrostatic and non-hydrostatic models).

 - \ Basics about the architecture of the CHKEVO code: The main setup routine is SUECHK, called by SU0YOMA.
 Diagnostics and file writing are done by routine CHKEVO called by CNT4.
 Activation of these diagnostics is controlled by the variable LECHKEVO in namelist NAMCHK. - \ More documentation about the CHKEVO code: There is currently no specific documentation about these diagnostics.